mps-youtube/pafy/docs-sphinx/index.rst

     The upload date of the video (e.g., 2012-10-02 17:17:24) (*str*)

+.. attribute:: Pafy.mix

+    The mix playlist provided by youtube for this video (*dict*)

 .. attribute:: Pafy.rating

     The rating of the video (0-5), (*float*)